gikonekos/Building-Rescue-Archive/analysis/demo_bitmap_format_analysis.md

     CALLF VRAMPP2
     ...

-Since `VRAMPP` and `VRAMPP2` select different source regions, the most natural interpretation is:
+Since `VRAMPP` and `VRAMPP2` read from different VRAM regions, and `DTITG` and `DTITH` write into different VRAM regions, the pseudo-grayscale mechanism is now strongly supported as a two-plane demo display system.

-- plane 1 = image expanded by one bitmap routine
-- plane 2 = image expanded by the other bitmap routine

-The visible grayscale-like effect is then produced by showing the two planes with different time weights.

-## 8 Why Two Separate Input Images Make Sense

-This also matches the known cross-development workflow.

-Because the graphics were drawn on PC-9801 as two-plane graphics, it is natural that the converted output would preserve that separation.

-So the likely production path was:

-PC-9801 plane A
-↓
-converted to assembler text
-↓
-loaded by `DTITG`

-PC-9801 plane B
-↓
-converted to assembler text
-↓
-loaded by `DTITH`

-## 9 Difference From Gameplay Graphics

-This is fundamentally different from the normal gameplay display path.

-Gameplay uses:

-- stage map lookup
-- sprite draw / erase
-- monochrome rendering
-- `VRAMPP` only

-The demo path instead uses:

-- large prebuilt bitmap data
+## 10 Important Clarification

+This two-plane bitmap path is used for demo screens such as:

-- explicit expansion routines
+- title
-- both `VRAMPP` and `VRAMPP2`
-- pseudo-grayscale presentation
+- ending

+Normal gameplay and stage clear rendering remain monochrome.

-## 10 Most Likely Structural Model
+## 11 Best Current Model

 Current best model:

-1. `TITG` / `TITC1` contain bitmap plane A
+1. `TITG` / `TITC1` contain plane-A demo bitmap data
-2. `TITH` / `TITC2` contain bitmap plane B
+2. `TITH` / `TITC2` contain plane-B demo bitmap data
-3. `DTITG` expands plane A into one demo VRAM area
+3. `DTITG` expands plane A into a VRAM1-side region
-4. `DTITH` expands plane B into another demo VRAM area
+4. `DTITH` expands plane B into a VRAM2-side region
-5. `VRAMPP` and `VRAMPP2` alternately display those planes
+5. `VRAMPP` and `VRAMPP2` alternately display those regions
-6. time weighting creates the 4-level grayscale-like effect
+6. time weighting produces the grayscale-like effect on demo screens

-## 11 What Still Needs Direct Confirmation
+## 12 What Still Needs Investigation

-The following points should still be verified directly from the code:
+The following points are still worth checking:

-- exact destination addresses written by `DTITG`
-- exact destination addresses written by `DTITH`
-- whether the two routines differ only by destination buffer
+- exact meaning of the 32-byte destination stride in `DGSUB`
+- how the 640-byte expanded bitmap relates to the 768-byte `VRAMSS` display region
-- whether the `0A0H,004H` header encodes dimensions, block count, or both
+- whether the remaining bytes in each plane are padding, workspace, or another control area

-## 12 Conclusion
+## 13 Conclusion

+The source directly confirms that `DTITG` and `DTITH` expand separate bitmap data blocks into separate VRAM regions.

-The title and ending demo screens in Building Rescue are most likely built from two separate bitmap planes.
+This means the title and ending demo screens are indeed built from two independent bitmap planes, not from a single monochrome image.

-Those planes appear to be stored as converted PC-9801 VRAM-derived data and expanded through `DTITG` and `DTITH` into separate display buffers.

-The pseudo-grayscale effect is then produced by time-weighted display of those two buffers through `VRAMPP` and `VRAMPP2`.
+The pseudo-grayscale effect is therefore grounded in an actual two-plane bitmap format and not merely a speculative display trick.